 When your baby is learning a new physical skill or going through a cognitive leap, the novelty of the situation competes with sleep for brain space…and novelty always wins.
 So, while your child is progressing in other areas of development, their sleep may be temporarily disrupted as they organize and master their new skills.
 Usually milestone-related sleep disruptions only last 1-2 weeks at most, and as long as no new sleep habits are introduced that you don’t intend on keeping up with, sleep should go back to normal once the skill is conquered.

 Hopefully this checklist will help you to diagnose any current or future sleep struggles you experience.
-If #1 is the biggest culprit for your family, know that we can work together to make sleepless nights a thing of the past and make all your dreams come true (literally!)
+If #1 is the biggest culprit for your family, let’s work together to get a plan in place to help everyone start sleeping all night long.